natpowning/yachtdocs/procedures/maintenance/ElectricMotorBrushes.md

 - Socket Spinner Handle
 - 4" Socket Extension

-- Small needle-node pliers or flathead screwdriver
+- Small needle-nose pliers or flathead screwdriver

 ## Procedure
 1. Remove the pump and get it on the bench.
 You can do this by removing hose clamps and disconnecting hoses but getting these connections completely re-sealed isn't always straight forward.
 Instead, I prefer to take the pump head apart by removing the four 5/16" bolts.
 Be careful not to loose the o-ring inside.